ndibernardo/chat-rs/README.md

 # chat-rs
 A Rust playground for exploring type-safe microservices, built as a scalable event-driven chat platform featuring real-time messaging and distributed event streaming.

-Currently studying and analyzing the trade-offs of Rust's memory management and type system, particularly the advantages of newtypes and the friction they introduce in projects involving multiple layers of indirection, such as services built using hexagonal architecture.
+Currently studying and evaluating the trade-offs of Rust's memory management and type system, particularly the advantages of newtypes and sum types in domain-driven development, and the friction they introduce in projects involving multiple layers of indirection for abstraction and composability, such as services built using hexagonal architecture.

 ## Quick Start

 ### Development Environment

-This project uses Nix flakes with direnv for automatic environment setup:
+The project uses Nix flakes with direnv for automatic environment setup:

 ```bash
 # Install Nix with flakes enabled